Blue and purple background graphics

 Tailwind

-Tailwind isn't just a fantastic way of writing CSS; it's also great to build with, due to a variety of development features:
+Tailwind isn't just a quick and effective way of writing CSS; it's also great to build with, due to a variety of development features:

 Installation